edy-dec/BashUser-Management-System/README.md

 ## Description

-I developed a robust user management system using Bash scripting.
+Developed a robust user management system using Bash scripting.
 This project demonstrates advanced skills in shell programming and Linux system management.

 Key Features